§ 1–1001.05. Board of Elections — Duties.

 (6) General information on federal and District law regarding prohibitions on acts of voter fraud and misrepresentation; and

-(j) Not later than 90 days after the date of each regularly scheduled general election for federal office, the Board shall submit to the Mayor a report, in the format established by the United States Election Assistance Commission, on the number of absentee ballots sent to absent uniformed services voters and overseas voters for the election and the number of ballots which were returned by those voters to the Board.
+(j) Not later than 90 days after the date of each regularly scheduled general election for federal office, the Board shall submit to the Mayor a report, in the format established by the United States Election Assistance Commission, on the number of mail-in ballots sent to absent uniformed services voters and overseas voters for the election and the number of ballots which were returned by those voters to the Board.
 The report shall be transmitted by the Mayor to the United States Election Assistance Commission, and shall be made available to the general public.

 (k) Within 90 days following a general election, the Board shall publish on its website an after-action report.
 The report shall include the following information: